-You can read the engagement report and other information here
+You can read the engagement report on Wakefield CCG’s website.

-The engagement findings suggest further work is needed to reduce differences in the services people receive, so that no matter where people live and what time of day they are admitted to hospital, they are able to receive high quality stroke services.
-We need to maximise the opportunities to further improve quality of life for people whilst also reducing a person’s chance of living with a disability afterwards.
+The engagement findings suggest further work is needed to reduce differences in the services people receive.
+That way, no matter where people live and what time of day they are admitted to hospital, they are able to receive high-quality stroke services.
+We need to maximise the opportunities to further improve quality of life for people.
+In addition, we need to reduce a person’s chance of living with a disability afterward.
 We recognise that ongoing care should be provided at locations closer to where people live, and people should be transferred to these as soon as possible after initial treatments.
-Consultation will follow early in 2018, if appropriate.
+A consultation will follow early in 2018, if appropriate.